ElysiumDisc/nautune/README.md

 # Nautune 🎵🌊

 Poseidon's cross-platform Jellyfin music player.
-Nautune is built with Flutter and delivers a beautiful deep-sea themed experience with smooth native audio playback, animated waveform visualization, and seamless Jellyfin integration.
+Nautune is built with Flutter and delivers a beautiful deep-sea themed experience with smooth native audio playback and seamless Jellyfin integration.

 ## 🚀 Latest Updates (v1.9.1+)
 - **💾 Save Instant Mix as Playlist**: Save your favorite mixes for future listening